-- a) be aware of the steps and stages of moving from childhood into adulthood for young people with a learning disability - b) know how having a learning disability may affect the process of moving from childhood into adulthood - c) be aware of how the welfare benefits system and other supports systems can help or act as a barrier throughout a young person with a learning disability's transition into adulthood - d) know the options for supporting a young person with a learning disability to make the transition into adulthood
+- a) be aware of the steps and stages of moving from childhood into adulthood for young people with a learning disability - b) know how having a learning disability may affect the process of moving from childhood into adulthood - c) be aware of how the welfare benefits system and other support systems can help or act as a barrier throughout the transition into adulthood for a young person with a learning disability - d) know the options for supporting a young person with a learning disability to make the transition into adulthood.

-- a) be able to support a young person with a learning disability through transition into adulthood - b) be able to support a young person with a learning disability and their family and carers to reflect on the transition into adulthood and understand the importance of this - c) be aware of changing parental responsibility and decision-making rights from age 16

-- d) understand the difference in ethos and practice between statements, LDAs and EHC plans including the right to maintain an EHC plan until the age of 25 if someone is in education or training - e) know national best practice and the evidence base in relation to helping young people with a learning disability prepare for adulthood - f) know what is required for an EHC plan to be compliant - g) understand how specific person-centred practices contribute to the information required in EHC plans - h) understand the process of the Preparing for Adulthood review - i) be able to facilitate the Preparing for Adulthood review, and how to ensure that everyone is fully prepared - j) understand the difference between good and poor outcomes - k) be able to co-produce summaries that young people with a learning disability and their families and others can understand, under the relevant headings.
+- a) be able to support a young person with a learning disability through transition into adulthood - b) be able to support a young person with a learning disability and their family and carers to reflect on the transition into adulthood and understand the importance of this - c) be aware of changing parental responsibility and decision-making rights from age 16 - understand the difference in ethos and practice between statements, LDAs and EHC plans including the right to maintain an EHC plan until the age of 25 if someone is in education or training - e) know national best practice and the evidence base in relation to helping young people with a learning disability prepare for adulthood - f) know what is required for an EHC plan to be compliant - g) understand how specific person-centred practices contribute to the information required in EHC plans - h) understand the process of the Preparing for Adulthood review - i) be able to facilitate the Preparing for Adulthood review, and to ensure that everyone is fully prepared - j) understand the difference between good and poor outcomes - k) be able to co-produce summaries that young people with a learning disability and their families and others can understand, under the relevant headings.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to preparing young people with a learning disability for adulthood are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below:

-- Special educational needs and disability code of practice: 0 to 25 years (DFE, 2013) - The Preparing for Adulthood Review: A Good Practice Toolkit (NDTi, January 2015) - Generic Service Interventions Pathway: A competency framework to support development of the learning disability workforce, Health Education England (2015)
+- Special educational needs and disability code of practice: 0 to 25 years (DFE, 2013) - The Preparing for Adulthood Review: A Good Practice Toolkit (NDTi, January 2015)